Thunderball

 But the producers got cold feet.
 They wanted a title song that used the movie title.
 So Barry and lyricist Don Black wrote another title, "Thunderball," which they recorded with Tom Jones.
 This theme also got woven into the fabric of the music.

 There are three pieces to this soundtrack that I think are exceptional.
 One was the underwater theme--I thought he nailed it.
 The music for the underwater sequences works on a level I can't explain.
 Second was the jazzy instrumental of "Mr Kiss Kiss Bang Bang."
 Barry usually manages to throw in a cool jazz arrangement on a lot of his albums--even the unlikely ones like Petulia and The Beyondness of Things and I always appreciate it.
-And then there's the carnival chase--the counterpoint that comes in after the "007" song.
+And then there's the street chase--the counterpoint that comes in after the "007" song.
 I was always disappointed that this never made it onto the album yet "007" was on there again (it debuted on From Russia With Love, and it subsequently showed up on Diamonds Are Forever and Moonraker.
 Barry must have loved it).
 I was ecstatic when it showed up on the Bond 30th Anniversary--and I'm very pleased to have it again here and on Nic Raine's Bond Back in Action.
+LaLaLand's 2-CD release includes an early version of the street chase that was revised for the film.

 Release Notes